Biblical inerrancy: Inspiration

 In the Nicene Creed, Christians confess their belief that the Holy Spirit "has spoken through the prophets".
 This creed has been normative for Roman Catholics, Eastern Orthodox, Anglicans, Lutherans and all mainline Protestant denominations except for those descended from the non-credal Stone-Campbell movement.
 As stated by Alister E. McGrath, "An important element in any discussion of the manner in which scripture is inspired, and the significance which is attached to this, is 2 Timothy 3:16–17, which speaks of scripture as 'God-breathed' (theopneustos)".
 According to McGrath, "the reformers did not see the issue of inspiration as linked with the absolute historical reliability or factual inerrancy of the biblical texts".
 He says, "The development of ideas of 'biblical infallibility' or 'inerrancy' within Protestantism can be traced to the United States in the middle of the nineteenth century".

-People who believe in inerrancy think that the Bible does not merely contain the Word of God, but every word of it is, because of verbal inspiration, the direct, immediate word of God.
+People who believe in total inerrancy think that the Bible does not merely contain the Word of God, but every word of it is, because of verbal inspiration, the direct, immediate word of God.
 The Lutheran Apology of the Augsburg Confession identifies Holy Scripture with the Word of God and calls the Holy Spirit the author of the Bible.
 Because of this, Lutherans confess in the Formula of Concord, "we receive and embrace with our whole heart the prophetic and apostolic Scriptures of the Old and New Testaments as the pure, clear fountain of Israel".
 Lutherans (and other Protestants) believe apocryphal books are neither inspired nor written by prophets, and that they contain errors and were never included in the "Palestinian Canon" that Jesus and the Apostles are said to have used, and therefore are not a part of Holy Scripture.
 The prophetic and apostolic scriptures are authentic as written by the prophets and apostles.
 A correct translation of their writings is God's Word because it has the same meaning as the original Hebrew and Greek.
 A mistranslation is not God's word, and no human authority can invest it with divine authority.

 However, the 19th-century Anglican biblical scholar S. R. Driver held a contrary view, saying that, "as inspiration does not suppress the individuality of the biblical writers, so it does not altogether neutralise their human infirmities or confer upon them immunity from error".
 Similarly, J. K. Mozley, an early 20th-century Anglican theologian has argued:

 Divine authority

-For a believer in biblical inerrancy, Holy Scripture is the Word of God, and carries the full authority of God.
+For a believer in total (or "plenary") biblical inerrancy, Holy Scripture is the Word of God, and carries the full authority of God.
 Every single statement of the Bible calls for instant and unqualified acceptance.
 Every doctrine of the Bible is the teaching of God and therefore requires full agreement.
 Every promise of the Bible calls for unshakable trust in its fulfillment.
 Every command of the Bible is the directive of God himself and therefore demands willing observance.